Watermelon snow turns Utah mountains red

-CACHE COUNTY, Utah (KTVX) — Summer will officially be here this week, and many Utah mountain peaks are still holding onto some snow.
+CACHE COUNTY, Utah (KTVX) — Summer is officially here, and many Utah mountain peaks are still holding onto some snow.
 If you’re lucky enough to get out there before it’s gone, you may see a natural phenomenon called watermelon snow.

 In Cache County, watermelon snow has turned the mountains into different shades of pink, red and orange.